lukasjones/support_hero/README.md

 here is a [link](http://support-heroes.herokuapp.com) to an already deployed version

-(I am assuming you have an account with heroku and have the heroku CLI tools installed)
+(you must have an account with heroku and have the heroku CLI tools installed)

 1. follow steps in "Getting Started" section.

 - (the next steps are in Terminal)

 2. heroku create
 3. git push heroku master (this step takes a while)
 4. heroku run rake db:create db:migrate db:seed
 5. heroku open (this will open up the website in your preferred web browser)